 Experience in computer work or word processing is useful for data entry operators/transcriptionists.

-Court reporters need to know relevant technical and legal terminology and previous work in a legal office may be useful.
+Court reporters need to know relevant technical and legal words and phrases.
+Previous work in a legal office may also be useful.

-If data entry operators/transcriptionists are typing from sound recordings, they need excellent hearing.Check out related courses
+Data entry operators/transcriptionists need to have excellent hearing if they are typing from sound recordings.Check out related courses

 What are the chances of getting a job?